 While I love to bake, I love a no bake dessert as much as the next person too.

 - No turning on the oven on a hot day

-- Normally quick and easy
+- Very quick and easy

-- Often can be made ahead
+- Can be made ahead

 - No chance of burning anything if you’re having a bad day

 I also love individual desserts like this since they’re already portion controlled so no one has to fight over the biggest slice.
 Plus the total cuteness factor.

 After these, I created these mini strawberry cheesecakes too.